-Also in 2015, the tenancy was again renewed, however the appellant paid the sum of \(\pm\)1,500,000\) (One Million Five Hundred Thousand Naira) leaving a balance of \(\pm\)200,000\) (Two Hundred Thousand Naira).
+Also in 2015, the tenancy was again renewed, however the appellant paid the sum of \$\mathbb{H}\$1,500,000 (One Million Five Hundred Thousand Naira) leaving a balance of \$\mathbb{H}\$200,000 (Two Hundred Thousand Naira).
 The tenancy expired on the 6th of March 2016, the appellant was said to have written a letter dated 7th of March 2016 to the 1st respondent stating her intention not to renew her tenancy.
-The 1st respondent in a letter dated 30th March 2016, granted the appellant 3 months grace within which to vacate the property.
-The appellant acknowledged the 1st respondent's gesture with a letter of appreciation dated the 14th April 2016.
-When the three (3) months expired on 6th June 2016, the appellant did not vacate the premises but rather paid an instalmental sum of \$\frac{1}{2}\$500,000 (Five Hundred Thousand Naira) as part payment for the tenancy period of 7th March 2016 to the 7th March 2017, leaving an outstanding sum of \$\frac{1}{2}\$1,200,000 (One Million Two Hundred Thousand Naira).
-At the expiration of the tenancy the respondents served statutory notices on the appellant.
+The 1st respondent in a letter dated 30th March 2016, granted the

-At the commencement of trial, the respondents called one Mr.YinkaAderemi, a surveyor in the 1st respondent's firm as their witness.
+At the commencement of trial, the respondents called one Mr. Yinka Aderemi, a surveyor in the 1st respondent's firm as their witness.
 He testified serving the statutory notices on the appellant by pasting on the door of the house.
 He swore to an affidavit to that effect.
 The tenancy agreement with other documents such as the statutory notices were admitted in evidence as exhibits.
 The tenancy agreement was admitted as Exhibit P2.
 The 7 days notice to quit and the affidavit in support were admitted as Exhibits P9A and P9B respectively, while the notice of owner's intention to recover possession and the affidavit of service were admitted as Exhibits P1OA and P1OB.
 The court was urged to grant the claim of the respondents.
 The witness was cross-examined by the appellant's counsel.

 Similarly, the appellant testified for herself.
 She admitted being in tenancy relationship with the 2nd respondent; that the tenancy agreement (Exhibit P2) covered only 2013/2014 tenancy years and lapsed on the 6th of March 2014.
 And that after the expiration of Exhibit P2, there was no other written agreement between them, but the 1st respondent asked her orally if she would continue.
-She agreed and paid the sum of \(\mathbb{A}1,500,000\) (One Million Five Hundred Thousand Naira) for 2014/2015 tenancy year.
+She agreed and paid the sum of \(\mathbb{H}1,500,000\) (One Million Five Hundred Thousand Naira) for 2014/2015 tenancy year.
 She denied seeing the statutory notices claiming that she was seeing them in court for the first time.
 There was cross-examination of the witness and the appellant closed her case.
 Parties filed and exchanged written submissions.